WentaoLu815/Primer_designer/README.md

 forth step:export identity message into a csv file fifrh step:use my program to calculate primer scores to get the most suitable primer position and i can output amplicon score if you need a position absolutely conversed sixth step：you can input your file to csv_start_end.py to get conversed primer position(optional)

+The new file is used to calculate the interactions between primer bases.
+A new column named "nt" needs to be added to the input Identity file to store the base corresponding to each position.
+For details on using delimiters in Excel, please refer.